emmyileeva/Workbook-3/README.md

   - Using `LocalDateTime`, `ZonedDateTime`, and `ZoneId`
   - Formatting dates with `DateTimeFormatter`
   - Displaying time in different time zones (GMT vs local)
+  -  Great practice for:
+- Working with file writing using `FileWriter` and `BufferedWriter`
+- Using timestamps with `LocalDateTime` and `DateTimeFormatter`
+- Logging user input and actions to a text file
+- Building simple loops and conditional logic to handle user flow

+### ✅ SearchEngineLogger
+- Simulates a simple search engine with logging
+- Logs key user actions to a file named `logs.txt`:
+  - When the application is launched
+  - When a user performs a search (logs the search term)
+  - When the user exits the application
+- Uses date and time stamps in the format: `yyyy-MM-dd HH:mm:ss`

 ---